We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 August

 By the time we reached August, I couldn’t even eat without feeling sick all the time.
 I could only eat tiny portions.
-So, I went to the walk-in centre, who gave me anti sickness tablets and rang my doctor to get me this scan as he was concerned why my stomach was so hard.
+So, I went to the walk-in centre, which gave me anti-sickness tablets, and rang my doctor to get me this scan as he was concerned about why my stomach was so hard.

 September